clintam/surf/README.md

 Incremental-build optimizations are managed by docker/docker-compose.
 This combination enables for effecient testing in paralell with `make -j`

-In this project we would first build the base docker image, then in paralell,
+* build base images
+* build this image
-* lint it
+* lint the source
 * run unit tests
 * startup FVT environment with mongo/webdriver
  * test REST API